 Non-Resident Indians (NRIs) require specialised bank accounts to manage their earnings in India and abroad.
 The two primary types of accounts available are Non-Resident External (NRE) accounts and Non-Resident Ordinary (NRO) accounts.

-An NRE account is designed for NRIs to deposit and manage their foreign income in India.
-The funds in this account are freely repatriable, meaning both the principal and interest can be transferred abroad without restrictions.
-Additionally, the interest earned is tax-free in India.
+An NRE (Non-Resident External) Account is a bank account designed for Non-Resident Indians (NRIs) to park their foreign earnings in India.
+The funds deposited in this account are maintained in Indian currency and are fully repatriable, meaning both principal and interest can be transferred abroad without restrictions.

 Both NRE and NRO accounts allow NRIs to efficiently handle their financial transactions in India.
 Choosing between them depends on whether the individual needs to deposit foreign income, manage Indian earnings, or both.
 Understanding their differences helps NRIs make informed financial decisions and comply with Indian banking regulations.